wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 Written Reference:

+   * <a target="_blank" href="https://josephdelgadillo.com/cissp-testprep-cheatsheet/">Joseph Delgadillo's cissp-testprep-cheatsheet</a> provides a PowerPoint file.

-   * <a target="_blank" href="https://www.amazon.com/Certified-Information-Security-Professional-Official/dp/1119523265/">Sybex $58 BOOK: "(ISC)2 CISSP Certified Information Systems Security Professional Official Study Guide & Practice Tests Bundle Second" Edition</a> by Mike Chapple
+   * <a target="_blank" href="https://www.amazon.com/Certified-Information-Security-Professional-Official/dp/1119523265/">Sybex $58 BOOK: "(ISC)2 CISSP Certified Information Systems Security Professional Official Study Guide & Practice Tests Bundle Second" Edition</a> by Mike Chapple, who has a video course on LinkedIn Learning which is deep yet concise, with effective sequencing of topics.
+He also shows demos of security-related Windows programs where appropriate, such as Windows Firewall Log Viewer.

-   * https://josephdelgadillo.com/cissp-testprep-cheatsheet/ provides a PowerPoint file.
+   * <a target="_blank" href="https://wilsonmar.github.io/cyber-security/">My notes on cyber security</a> highlights what to remember.

 Practice Tests: